whblondeau/memoria-interna/stories/the-borax-road-affair.md

 <br />
 ##### The Upper Hall of Cass Merides

 The walls were high and the floor somewhat sunken.
-The clerestory windows let in the morning, which shone on the brilliant white walls, flooding the assembly chamber with clear light.
+Lofty clerestory windows let in the morning, which shone on the brilliant white walls, flooding the assembly chamber with clear light.
 Cool fall breezes drifted in.

 By arrangement, the Tonor&oacute;nos were assembled in the south end, the Meridezas to the north.
 Between them the Furnace soldiers and ambassadorial mission stood in dignified readiness, a physical presence to deter unfortunate mischance.